xaiyadev/dotfiles/README.md

   - Laptop.
 This is mostly used for programming, school and work.
 - Apricot
   - Server.
 This System is simply my Server, important day-to-day services like vault warden and firefly are hosted on here
+- Huckleberry
+  - Tower.
+Gaming, Programing, Drawing (maybe).
+All you can think about!

 ## Security
 There are 2 places where the secrets are saved: